Hoangnam25012004/meow-vs-zombie/README.md

 ###  Game description
     Character:
 - Meow: Meows possess unique abilities and characteristics to protect the garden against zombies.
 They are strategically placed on the game's grid-like lawn to counter different types of zombies.
-- Zombies: Zombies are the primary adversaries in the game, with the objective of invading the garden and devouring plants.
+- Zombies: Zombies are the primary adversaries in the game, with the objective of invading the garden and attacking meow.
 Understanding the different zombie types and their behaviors is crucial for developing effective defense strategies.
 - Shark : A powerful creature that live under the lake and help the meows defeat zombies.
 It will attack one time each row, and only attack when zombie reach the shark range.

 <div align="center">
 </div>

     Items:
-- Fish: Fish acts as a crucial resource that players must manage effectively to collect and sustain their plants.
+- Fish: Fish acts as a crucial resource that players must manage effectively to collect and sustain their cats.
 It is used to purchase and deploy cats in the garden.
 - Bullet: Such as peas, are used by meow to damage and eliminate zombies.
 Meow fire bullet to fend off the zombie threat.

 <div align="center">